 The central theme of the forum was a new perspective on European Security and the ever-increasing question of Europe’s ability to defend itself, especially as American elections are rapidly approaching in November.

 American officials stressed that America needs Europe, just as Europe does.
-James Carafano (a representative of the Heritage Foundation, a think tank that is close to Republicans and Trump) stated that “whoever the winner of the election is, we will not leave NATO or abandon Ukraine,” pointing out that the key differences would be in positions on Middle East, and border security.
+James Carafano (a representative of the Heritage Foundation, a think tank that is close to Republicans and Trump) stated that “whoever the winner of the election is, we will not leave NATO or abandon Ukraine,” pointing out that the key differences would be in positions on Middle East, energy and border security.

 Various assessments presented on the forum suggested that Russia could rebuild its capability to directly confront NATO within 3-8 years.
 This timeline requires serious preparation on the part of Europe.
 The Estonian Minister of Defense provided some striking statistics.
 While EU countries’ defense expenditures increased by 43% in the last five year, Russia’s increased by 592%.